-Infrastructure Many obstacles to economic growth are related to an inadequate infrastructure.
-Sanitation and basic medical programs, education, irrigation and soil conservation projects, and construction of highways and transportation-communication facilities are all essentially nonmarketable goods and services that yield widespread spillover benefits.
-Government is the only institution that is in a position to provide these public goods and services in required quantities.
+Building Infrastructure Many obstacles to economic growth are related to an inadequate infrastructure.
+Sanitation and basic medical programs, education, irrigation and soil conservation projects, and construction of transportation links and communication facilities are all essentially nonmarketable goods and services that yield widespread spillover benefits.
+Government is the only institution that is in a position to provide public infrastructure.
+But it need not do all the work through government entities.
+It can contract out much of the work to private enterprises.